Specialism

 Let AI handle the administrative burden, the compliance checking, the documentation coordination, the performance optimisation.
 But preserve the creative core for architectural services and professional judgment: the spatial imagination, the cultural sensitivity, the ethical reasoning that transforms building programmes into meaningful places.

-The question isn't whether AI will transform architecture.
-It already has.
-The question is whether we'll maintain control over what matters most: the creative intelligence that responds to human need with spatial imagination.
+AI will keep transforming the profession.
+It already is.
+The only real question is whether we stay in control of what matters most: creative intelligence grounded in human need, expressed through spatial imagination.
 That line is worth defending.

 Ufuk Bahar, Founder and Managing Director of Urbanist Architecture